barv123/content-based-movie-recommender/README.md

 Therefore, no causal claim about user retention or business performance is made from this offline experiment alone.

-In a production system, such hypotheses should be validated with online evaluation or A/B testing.
+In a production environment, such hypotheses should be validated using online evaluation or A/B testing.

 ---

-# 14. Explainability
+# 15. Explainability

-The application exposes the internal logic of recommendations rather than showing only movie titles.
+The application exposes the internal logic of recommendations rather than displaying only movie titles.

 For Item-to-Item recommendations it displays: